alexbowen/tandem-weather/README.md

 ### Considerations/TODO

+- ~~Implement CSV data source option.~~
 - As mentioned there is some very basic responsive styling.
 This kind of application is ideally suited to being a Progressive web application and this would greatly enhange the user experience on smaller devices/bad connections.
+- ~~Refactor error handling to call an error action.
+Messages should be stateless component that has data passed to it instead of a container with its own state.~~
-- Would be nice to try out async/await in the redux API action.
+- ~~Would be nice to try out async/await in the redux API action.~~
-- The request to the API should really be made via some kind of proxy api server as there is an API key harcoded which would certainly be a more serious security consideration if API calls were made that access any kind of personal/sensitive data.
+- The request to the API should really be made via some kind of proxy API server as there is an API key hardcoded which would certainly be a more serious security consideration if API calls were made that access any kind of personal/sensitive data.

 ### Production